 Bomber Crew may have a childlike appearance, but what lies underneath is a realistic simulation of World War II aircraft combat that places an emphasis on being historically accurate.
 Its fast-paced, real-time action differentiates it from other ship simulators, and it offers a wide variety of engaging alternatives for overcoming the game’s challenging stages.

 Bomber Crew is an engaging and comprehensive management simulation game with a lovely art style.
-This design helps to balance out the game’s sometimes severe difficulty, which comes from the fact that you have to maintain your crew alive while still attempting to strike a target in real time.
+This design helps to balance out the game’s sometimes severe difficulty, which comes from the fact that you have to keep your crew alive while still attempting to strike a target in real-time.
 The frustrations of trial and error are often worth it when they lead to a gratifying upgrading cycle.

 - There is plenty of content available in Bomber Crew.

 - The variety of customization is huge and phenomenal.

 - Bomber Crew has some decent art style.

 - The management options are well-balanced in Bomber Crew.